 What is your culture?
 Wikipedia defines it this way: organizational culture encompasses "values and behaviors that contribute to the unique social and psychological environment of an organization."
 Paul Werder's definition of a healthy culture has come from being a leadership coach and culture change practitioner for decades.
-It is, "a positive work environment built around everyone bringing the best out of one another in service to a meaningful cause."
+It is, "the intangible conditions of well-being that top performers need, to bring the best out of themselves to bring the best out of everyone."